Information supplied by Dr. Wyman Chan, Tooth Whitening specialist in London.

 It takes TIME to condition the teeth by removing the debris in the surface of the tooth enamel.
 You have to get this microscopic debris out of the way before the oxygen radicals can get deeply into the enamel of the tooth, to break down those big dark molecules into smaller, colorless ones.

 This is precisely why one-hour chairside bleaching often shows little or no results, or else doesn't last very long.

 There just isn't enough time to get rid of the microscopic debris within the surface tooth enamel, and then break down those deeper, big dark molecules.

 This is why I prefer a home whitening technique.
 At most, I use a one-hour chairside session for the "oxygenation" step.
 Then the home whitening is faster.
-My favorite home whitening system that you can get online is the SNOW system.
+My favorite home whitening system that you can get online is the GLO Whitening system.

 Now let's talk about products and why cheap products cause problems.

 Sorry, there's a bit more science to explain all the teeth whitening facts!

 Bleaching gels are unstable chemicals; they are supposed to be!
 This is why they can break down so quickly and release their bleaching factors.
 The downside is that they start breaking down immediately after they are manufactured!